 In general, subject changes for Year 9 will be allowed in Week 3 of Term 1.
 This will allow sufficient time for the students to experience their elective subjects.
 Students may find that their choice of elective subjects is not appropriate after beginning a course.
-The process to change subjects will be advertised through the daily notices and the Year 8 Google Classroom.
-Forms for subject changes can be obtained at that time from the Front Office or from the Deputy Principal, must be fully completed and handed in to the Deputy Principal by the due date.
-Any late forms will not be accepted.
+The process to change subjects will be advertised through the daily notices and the Year 9 Google Classroom.
+Students must discuss changes with the Deputy Principal and complete an online form.
+It is important to note that many popular subjects fill up so making an informed first choice is always the best option to ensure you get the right subjects.